Login Page in ASP.Net C# Using Stored Procedure

 Insert the One Record in the table as:

-In the above table the usename column is used to store the User Name and Password is for the user's Password.
+In the above table the usename column is used to store the User Name and word is for the user's word.

 Now let us create a Stored Procedure named Emplogin as follows: